-SSCI/DHYG 370/HEFI/NURS RESEARCH METHODS IN THE SOCIAL AND HEALTH SCIENCES Fall/Spring, 3 credit hours
+SSCI/HEFI 370 RESEARCH METHODS IN THE SOCIAL AND HEALTH SCIENCES

 This course provides and intense comprehensive study of the scientific research process utilized in the social and health sciences.
 Students will be trained to be critical consumers of published research and will be expected to complete a research project.
 Topics that will be covered include the underlying theory of research; and data management and presentation.
 Three hours lecture per week.
 Prerequisite: Introduction to Psychology (PSYC 101), or Introduction to Sociology (SOCI 101), or Introduction to Science and Technology of Behavior (SSCI 245), or Principles of Macroeconomics (ECON 101), or Principles of Microeconomics (ECON 103); Statistics (MATH 141) or equivalent course work, and Expository writing (ENGL 101) or Oral and Written Expression (ENGL 102, or permission of the instructor.
 Additionally, students must have at least junior level status or permission of the instructor.